 2011: Commercially available light bulbs are no longer inefficient enough to bake goodies.
 This year’s model, then, is actually a real oven, reaching temperatures up to 375 degrees:

-So that’s technological and socioeconomic change as signified by the Easy Bake Oven.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+So that’s technological and socioeconomic change as signified by the Easy Bake Oven.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.